 In the overall evaluation, IARC (1990) determined that nickel compounds are Group 1 carcinogens.
 In a draft report to the Carcinogens Subcommittee of the NTP Board of Scientific Counselors, NTP (1998) made the recommendation of upgrading nickel compounds to a known human carcinogen.
 They suggested that the ionic form of nickel is the ultimate carcinogenic species, and biokinetic factors may dictate the carcinogenic potential of the various soluble or insoluble nickel compounds.
-There are human and animal data that support as well as refute the identification of soluble nickel as an oral carcinogen.
+There are human and animal data that support the identification of soluble nickel as an oral carcinogen, while other data fail to support such an identification.
 The data that support such an identification are summarized below: